SwanseaUniversityMedical/concept-library/README.md

 To replicate the server environment, you will have to build the Dockerfile images first:
 1. Open a terminal
 2. Navigate to the `concept-library/docker/` folder
-3. Build `./test/app.Dockerfile` and tag its resulting image as `cll/os` by running: `docker build -f test/app.Dockerfile -t cll/os --build-arg server_name=localhost ..`
+3. Build `./test/app.Dockerfile` and tag its resulting image as `cll/app` by running: `docker build -f test/app.Dockerfile -t cll/app --build-arg server_name=localhost ..`
-4. Clone and tag this image for the `celery_beat` service by running: `docker tag cll/os cll/celery_beat`
+4. Clone and tag this image for the `celery_beat` service by running: `docker tag cll/app cll/celery_beat`
-5. Clone and tag this image for the `celery_worker` service by running: `docker tag cll/os cll/celery_worker`
+5. Clone and tag this image for the `celery_worker` service by running: `docker tag cll/app cll/celery_worker`

 To build a local, pre-production build:
+>***[!]
+Note:**
+If you do not want to start the celery services you can remove the "--profiles live" argument

 1. Open a terminal
 2. Follow the steps above if you have not already built the images
 3. Navgiate to the `concept-library/docker/` folder
 4. Set up the environment variables within `./test/app.compose.env`
-5. In the terminal, run `docker-compose -p cll -f docker-compose.test.yaml up` (append `-d` as an argument to run in background)
+5. In the terminal, run `docker-compose -p cll -f docker-compose.test.yaml --profiles live up` (append `-d` as an argument to run in background)
 6. Open a browser and navigate to `localhost:8005` to access the application

 ### 2.3.7.
 Impact of Environment Variables